just4once/leetcode/leetcode/math/279-perfect-squares.md

    3. Time complexity O\(n^1.5\)
    4. Space complexity O\(n\)
 2. Math
-   1. Base on [Lagrange's four-square theorem](https://en.wikipedia.org/wiki/Lagrange%27s_four-square_theorem), the answer is limit by 4
+   1. Base on [Lagrange's four-square theorem](https://en.wikipedia.org/wiki/Lagrange's_four-square_theorem), the answer is limit by 4
-   2.
+   2. The number representation can be found here, [http://www.alpertron.com.ar/4SQUARES.HTM](http://www.alpertron.com.ar/4SQUARES.HTM)
+   3. Perfect squares has one factor
+   4. If the representation is 4^k\*\(8\*m + 7\), there are 4 factors
+   5. If the n - perfectSquare is also a perfect square, then there are two factors
+   6. Otherwise there are 3 factors
+   7. Time complexity O\(1\)
+   8. Space complexity O1\)

 ### Solution